 What Hagar went through represents all women who have been excluded and have felt helpless and hopeless.
 She represents all women who have ever been homeless.

-- Hagar is an example for single mothers trying to take care of their children alone.
+- Hagar is an example to single mothers who have to take care of their children alone.

-- Hagar is an example of rejected women who have been cast out.
+- Hagar is an example to rejected women who have been cast out.

 - Hagar is an example of what can happen when God intervenes.
 While man can only provide bare necessities (a bottle of water), God can and will give more than enough (a well in the desert).